 BEAUMONT, Texas (Legal Newsline)--It's been 10 years since Toshiba settled what is probably the largest recovery ever obtained for economic damages in a class action lawsuit.

 On Oct.
 28, 1999, lead class plaintiffs Ethan Shaw and Clive D. Moon settled a lawsuit with Toshiba America Information Systems Inc. and NEC Electronics for $2.1 billion after complaining that floppy diskette controllers in the machines were defective.

-Lawyers Hubert Oxford III of Beaumont, Gilbert I. "Buddy" Low of Orgain, Bell and Tucker in Beaumont, L. DeWayne Layfield of Pasadena and Wayne Reaud received $147.5 million in attorneys' fees for their work.
+Texas Lawyers Hubert Oxford III of Beaumont, Gilbert I. "Buddy" Low of Orgain, Bell and Tucker in Beaumont, L. DeWayne Layfield of Pasadena and Wayne Reaud received $147.5 million in attorneys' fees for their work.

 When it was announced, the extraordinarily large settlement shocked some lawyers who couldn't understand why the company was willing to pay such an exorbitant amount.

 "I'm just baffled by it," Charles L. Kerr, a lawyer for Morrison and Foerster in New York who worked on computer liability cases, told the New York Times two days after the settlement was announced.
 "It's a substantial hit and they must have had pretty good reasons for taking a substantial hit."

 But Toshiba executives defended the settlement, saying they could have been forced to pay much more - up to $9.5 billion -- if they had lost the litigation in a jury trial.

 "That would have endangered the very existence of the company," Taizo Nishimuro, the company's president, said at a news conference held in Tokyo shortly after the settlement.
 "That's why we made the tough decision to settle."